Why is that man dressed as an animal?

 - Farmers Markets

-Generally, for a one-hour program within the Greater Rochester NY Area, ROC Animal School charges $75 for a classroom-sized audience.
 We are a mom-and-pop run operation, so materials, production and performance fees, and travel are included in this estimate.
-We generally stay within the greater Rochester, NY area to keep fees low.
-For shorter gigs, such as birthday party appearances, cost is negotiable, within reason.
+We generally stay within the greater Rochester, NY area to keep fees low, though we will travel outside Monroe County for an additional fee.

 Do you offer anything free?